zouyonghe/PixelTerm/README.md

 **Dependency Notes**:
 - **System chafa**: Must install the system chafa library first, this is the core dependency
-- **Python dependencies**: Install Pillow, chafa.py and other Python packages via requirements.txt
+- **Python dependencies**: Install Pillow and other Python packages via requirements.txt

 ### Basic Usage